 C40 Bases for salary increases.
+The evaluation will provide the basis for any annual merit pay increases in salary-recommendations.
+See C30-C39 for additional guidance on evaluation processes.
 Annual written evaluations conducted for the purpose of determining merit salary increases are based on the distribution of responsibilities assigned, the relative difficulty and importance of these responsibilities, and the level of success with which each was performed.